snehasingh022/api-monitoring-saas/README.md

 ## ✨ Overview

-**API Monitoring Platform** is a microservices-based system that continuously tracks the health of your REST APIs.
-It monitors uptime, measures response times, logs HTTP status codes, and sends deduplicated email alerts the moment something breaks — all wrapped in a containerized, production-style architecture.
+**API Monitoring Platform** is a microservices-based observability platform that continuously monitors REST APIs by tracking uptime, response times, HTTP status codes, and availability.
+It sends real-time email alerts for incidents while leveraging Redis for caching and alert deduplication in a production-style containerized architecture.

 ---